Best time to go to Malta

 Maltese Festas or Village Feasts

-And what is a feast without fireworks!
-Maltese people gather in the central square and admire the magical colours of a lighted sky.
-Famers also offer cheese and meat, wine, and sweets.
+During the festivities, guests can also try the traditional Maltese dishes and fast food that fill the festival streets.
+Maltese nougat and other sweet delicacies are among the most popular mid locals and visitors.
+And what is a feast without fireworks?
+Maltese people gather in the central square to admire the magical colors of a lighted sky.
+Famers also offer cheese, meat, wine, and sweets.
 The holiday is full of lots of music and features a traditional church mass.

 The most spectacular summer festas in Malta are: Our Lady of the Lily in Mqabba (3rd Sunday of June), Saint Philip in Zebbug (2nd Sunday of June), Mount Carmel in Zurrieq (last Sunday of July), Saint Mary of Imqabba, Qrendi (on August 15), Għajnsielem Festa – Our Lady of Loreto (last Sunday of August) Saint Catherine in Zurrieq (1st Sunday of September), and closing festa—the Nativity of Our Lady in Mellieha and Naxxar (September 8).